bompiyapon/DSIProject2/README.md

 ### Conclusion:

-The reason why I use lasso model because it's work better on unseen data as you can see on cross_val score.
-Although RMSE of train model is a bit better but lasso do a better performance on prediction on unseen data
+The reason why I use lasso model because it's work better on unseen data as you can see on RMSE test score of the lasso is least.
+And the model is quite not overfitting

-In my opinion these model are generalize.
-As you can see from the lasso coefficient which top feature that effect the sale price is very general.
-Only the neighborhood that is specific in this city.
-However, I think it can be adapt neighborhood with the location in other city.

-About the error of prediction is around 21,000 - 22,000.
-Therefore, this model works great on the price between 3,560 - 340,000 dollars (approximately).
-If it's out of this range the error of price prediction will increase and prediction can be far from the actual price.
-(As I do the outlier the price of this range can do a wrong decision)
+Recommendation for real estate agent for building new house and decorate it

+Build house in 5 this area.
+Stone Brook, Northrdige Heights, Northridge, Green Hill, Veenker Having a big area of living
+Focus on building kitchen with good quality will significantly increase the saleprice of the house Don't use Clay or Tile as a roof material will significantly drop the price.
+Others material are fine don't have a big different effect on sale price.
+Should avoid building dwelling type of Townhouse End Unit will drop the house sale price.